ccao-data/service-spark-iasworld/README.md

 writes it as [Hive-partitioned](https://duckdb.org/docs/data/partitioning/hive_partitioning.html) Parquet files to [AWS S3](https://aws.amazon.com/s3/).
-The Data Department then queries the Parquet files using [AWS Athena](https://aws.amazon.com/athena), giving us a 1-1 mirror of the system-of-record for analytical queries.
+The Data Department then queries the Parquet files using [AWS Athena](https://aws.amazon.com/athena), providing a 1-1 mirror of the system-of-record for analytical queries.

 Jobs are submitted in "batches" (called applications by Spark).
 Each batch may contain multiple extract jobs.
 Once all jobs for a batch are complete, we also (optionally) trigger two additional processes:

-- Run an AWS Glue crawler to update table data types and/or partitions.
-This only occurs if _new_ files are uploaded i.e. ones not previously seen on S3.
+- Run an AWS Glue crawler to update table data types and/or partitions in the Glue data catalog (which powers Athena).
+This process only occurs if _new_ files are uploaded i.e. those not previously seen on S3.
 - Run a [dbt testing workflow](https://github.com/ccao-data/data-architecture/blob/master/.github/workflows/test_dbt_models.yaml)
   on GitHub Actions.
-This automatically tests the new data for issues and outputs results to various tables and reports.
+This automatically tests the iasWorld data for issues and outputs the results to various tables and reports.

 ## Submitting job batches